ryanhill2/Data-Mining/README.md

 This program gathers between 70 and 80% of data for a specific range of years and a chosen make and model of car.
 The remaining uncollected portion is due to variation in ads that can be unpredicatable and this program works only with ads where the price is given in euro.

+There are three files in this upload:

+Scraper3:
+Contains function "final_data" which generates data for ad's coherent to specific conditions entered as arguments to the function.

+Data_Gatherer:
+Contains the function "data_gatherer" which iterates the "final_data" function from scraper3 through all possible inputs, for a certain range of years and a certain make and model.

+Write_to_csv:
+Calls the "data_gatherer" function from data_gatherer, here the inputs of a range of years, make and model are passed into the function and the resulting data is added to a CSV.